Bricevne/P11_apptesting/README.md

 ### Coverage

-To obtain coverage of the tests, you can run:
+To obtain the coverage of the tests, you can run:

 ```bash
 pytest --cov=.